robvdw/MATLAB_REGRESSION_LEARNER/README.md

 This repository shows how to create and compare various regression neural network models using the Matlab Regression Learner app.
-How to export trained models to the workspace to make predictions for new data.
+The aim is to export trained models on  custom data-sets to make predictions for new data.